-What occurs during Anaphase I of meiosis? | Channels for Pearson+
+What occurs during anaphase I of meiosis? | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four daughter cells, each genetically distinct from the parent cell.

-Recognize that meiosis consists of two stages: Meiosis I and Meiosis II.
-Anaphase I is a part of Meiosis I.
+Recall that meiosis consists of two stages: meiosis I and meiosis II.
+Anaphase I is a part of meiosis I.

-During Anaphase I, homologous chromosomes, which are pairs of chromosomes containing the same genes but possibly different alleles, are separated and pulled to opposite poles of the cell.
+During anaphase I, homologous chromosomes, which are pairs of chromosomes containing the same genes but possibly different alleles, are separated.

-This separation is facilitated by the spindle fibers, which attach to the centromeres of the homologous chromosomes and shorten, pulling the chromosomes apart.

-It is important to note that during Anaphase I, sister chromatids (the identical copies of a chromosome) remain together, unlike in Anaphase II of meiosis or Anaphase of mitosis where they separate.

 Watch next